-- 1. Insert the intrusion-switch into the chassis rear and slide it outward to secure it. - 2.
+- 1. Insert the intrusion switch into the chassis rear and slide it outward to secure it. - 2.
 Connect the intrusion-switch cable to the system board. - 3.
-Install the: - a. heat sink assembly - b. cover - 4.
+Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.